 I've had the immense pleasure of studying abroad six times while achieving a BFA from Cornish College of the Arts, MFA from ART/MXAT at Harvard University, certificate in classical theatre from the British American Drama Academy in Oxford, England.

 Additionally, I was nominated for the Haunted Garage Horror Film Festival, Princess Grace Award, nominated for a Jeff award, nominated Best Leading Actress by the BTAA, and was Stratford Shakespeare Festival's Chicago Fellow 2016.
-As a director, I served as Victory Gardens Theater's Directors Inclusion Initiative Fellow 2019, and I am thrilled to be the incoming 2021 Drama League Classical Directing Fellow in partnership with Redbull Theater.
+As a director, I served as Victory Gardens Theater's Director's Inclusion Initiative Fellow 2019, and I am thrilled to be the incoming 2021 Drama League Classical Directing Fellow in partnership with Redbull Theater.

 When They Were Young: Amplifying Voices of Adoptees